-- Proposed gifts for building purposes and any gift whose maintenance will add to the ordinary operating budget of the University shall be accepted only with the express permission of the regents, in accordance with Regents Bylaw Sec.
+- Proposed gifts for building purposes, and any gift whose maintenance will add to the ordinary operating budget of the university shall be accepted only with the express permission of the regents, in accordance with Regents Bylaw Sec.
 3.05.

-- The University controls the investment of endowment funds and such control is not subject to donor restrictions.
-The University invests gifts for endowment and makes distributions for spending in accordance with its investment policies (see SPG 501.11).
-Under special circumstances the University may accept as gifts assets that are to be held or invested in some other manner.
+- The university controls the investment of endowment funds, and such control is not subject to donor restrictions.
+The university invests gifts for endowment and makes distributions for spending in accordance with its investment policies (see SPG 501.11).

-- Generally, the University sells non-cash gifts as soon as possible after receiving them, and spends or invests the proceeds in accordance with the university’s investment policies and its agreement to loyally observe wishes of donors as described in Bylaw Sec.
+- Generally, the university sells non-cash gifts as soon as possible after receiving them, and spends or invests the proceeds in accordance with the university’s investment policies and its agreement to loyally observe wishes of donors as described in Bylaw Sec.
 3.05.
-However, the university may accept and not sell gifts of financial interests for which there is no ready public market, real property, or other property.
+However, the university may accept and choose to not sell gifts of financial interests for which there is no ready public market, real property, or other property.
 Such determination will be made in accordance with the policies and guidelines concerning the type of property donated.

-- No gift will be accepted which infringes on the University’s control over its established policies and process for admissions, appointments and promotions, the conduct of teaching and research, the employment of faculty and staff, the construction of facilities, or any of its other activities.
+- No gift will be accepted that infringes upon the university’s control over its established policies and process for admissions; appointments and promotions; the conduct of teaching and research; the employment of faculty and staff; the construction of facilities; or any of its other activities.

 - No gift will be accepted if the potential donor requires that its purposes cannot be disclosed publicly.

-- The gift agreement should provide that the gift is to be administered at the direction of an appropriate officer, dean, department chairman, director, or other program chief.
+- The gift agreement should provide that the gift is to be administered at the direction of an appropriate executive officer, dean, or director.

-- Gift agreements for faculty positions should state that incumbents for faculty positions are to be selected in accordance with University policy and practices governing faculty appointments and in accordance with the principles of academic freedom.
+- Gift agreements for faculty positions should state that incumbents for faculty positions are to be selected in accordance with university policies and practices governing faculty appointments, and in accordance with the principles of academic freedom.

-- The selection and appointment process for any professorship or student award, which results from a gift, should be expense free to the University, except indirect overhead expenses (e.g., cost of space, utilities, regular salaries of administrative personnel and staff, etc.), which are costs to be borne by the University.
-An example might be a donor’s interest in establishing a national selection committee for a donated position, in which the prohibition against such expense would have to be specifically waived by the University.
+- The selection and appointment process for any professorship or student award which results from a gift, should be expense-free to the university, except indirect overhead expenses (e.g., cost of space, utilities, regular salaries of administrative personnel and staff, etc.), which are costs to be borne by the university.
+An example might be a donor’s interest in establishing a national selection committee for a donated position.
+The university must specifically waive this prohibition against such expenses.

-- Donors may give the University the right to add surplus distributions to the endowment principal, or accumulate them for later use for the purpose designated by the donor, as determined in the University’s sole discretion.
-The University may also agree with the donor to accumulate all distributions for a period of time in order to make a significant initial award from endowment.
+- Donors may give the university the right to add surplus distributions to the endowment principal, or accumulate them for later use for the purpose designated by the donor, as determined with the university’s sole discretion.
+The university may also agree with the donor to accumulate all distributions for a period of time in order to make a significant initial award from the endowment.

-- Scholarships, fellowships, and other types of student aid are to be awarded in a manner that is consistent with University policy and procedures for admitting students and awarding student aid.
-Provisions for student loans should be specifically cleared with the financial aid office of the lending unit.
+- Scholarships, fellowships, and other types of student aid are to be awarded in a manner that is consistent with university policies and procedures for admitting students and awarding student aid.
+Provisions for student loans must be specifically approved by the financial aid office of the lending SCU.

-- Any gift agreement pledging future contributions for a post, position, program, or activity not presently funded, or for which the University agrees to create a permanent post, position, program, or activity, must stipulate that it is mutually agreed by the signing parties that any consequent University action is taken in reliance upon the pledge.
+- Any gift agreement pledging future contributions for a post, position, program, or activity not presently funded; or for which the university agrees to create a permanent post, position, program, or activity; must stipulate that it is mutually agreed upon by the signing parties that any consequent university action is taken in reliance upon the pledge.
 This requirement may be waived by the CFO or provost, depending on the post, position, program, or activity that is being funded.

-- All gift agreements and letters should be made, governed by and interpreted under the laws of the State of Michigan.
+- All gift agreements and gift letters should be made, governed by, and interpreted under the laws of the State of Michigan.

 - In the case of all gift agreements, it is permissible to include clauses concerning: